wzulfikar/lifelog/programming/programming_in_windows_machine.md

 # Web Development in Windows Machine

-This is my personal preference when it comes to programming in Windows.
+This is my personal preference when it comes to web development in Windows.

 ##Tools
 - [Chocolatey](https://chocolatey.org) (Windows Package Manager)